 The increasingly interdisciplinary nature of contemporary technology requires that technologists engage in more integrated forms of technological development, where collaborative activity between people and across disciplines is critical for success.
-Technologists need to recognise the differences between knowledge in the disciplines they are working across, and establish the value of each within the particular contexts they are working on.
-Such awareness and collaboration requires technologists to engage in constructive debate, carry out informed prioritisation and employ sophisticated strategies for decision making within their practice.
+Recognising the differences between knowledge across disciplines, and establishing the value of each within particular contexts is important in interdisciplinary work.
+Interdisciplinary collaboration in technology provides exciting opportunities to 'work at the boundaries' of established fields.
+However this may cause situations where no codified technological knowledge exists to guide practice, or existing codes are no longer adequate.
+This may lead to tensions between people and the potential for an increase in unknown and unintended consequences.
+Collaboration therefore often requires technologists to engage in constructive debate, carry out informed prioritisation based on extensive functional modelling and multiple perspectives, and employ sophisticated strategies for decision making within their practice.